anshulyadav32/windows-setup/README.md

 ```powershell
 iwr -useb https://win.r-u.live/ps/wsl-kal-kex.ps1 | iex
 ```
+**Note:** The script will automatically relaunch itself as Administrator if needed.
+You can run it from any PowerShell window.
 3. Prompt you to restart your computer
 4. After restart, run the script again to complete Ubuntu installation